MY EX-BOYFRIEND’S RING (18 years later, I get a friend request from him on Facebook.)

 Him: Besides the times when you look at the ring, do you …like, I mean, do you ever …think of …me?
 Of us?

 For five years he was my life, my sweetheart.
-We spent every spare moment together dreaming about a future together.
+We spent every spare moment together, and talked about our future.
 What did he expect my answer was going to be?

 I cleared my throat.